-- I. Hemoglobinopathy carrier screening via HBA1, HBA2 (81259, 81269), or HBB (81363, 81364) sequencing and/or deletion/duplication analysis may be considered medically necessary when: - A. The member/enrollee and/or the member/enrollee's reproductive partner is considering pregnancy or is currently pregnant, AND - B. The member/enrollee's hematologic screening results (e.g., MCV, MCH, CBC, hemoglobin electrophoresis, or dichlorophenol indophenol (DCIP)) are suggestive of, or do not conclusively rule out, a hemoglobinopathy. - II.
-Hemoglobinopathy carrier screening via HBA1, HBA2 (81259, 81269), or HBB (81363, 81364) sequencing and/or duplication analysis is considered investigational for all other indications.
+- I. Hemoglobinopathy carrier screening via HBA1, HBA2 (81259, 81269), or HBB (81363, 81364) sequencing and/or deletion/duplication analysis may be considered medically necessary when: - A. The member/enrollee or the member/enrollee's reproductive partner is considering pregnancy or is currently pregnant. - II.
+Hemoglobinopathy carrier screening via HBA1, HBA2 (81259, 81269), or HBB (81363, 81364) sequencing and/or duplication analysis is considered investigational for all other indications, including fetal hemoglobin testing via circulating fetal DNA.

-Note: Refer to Genetic Testing for Hematologic Disorders (non-cancerous) for criteria for genetic testing to establish a diagnosis of a hemoglobinopathy.
+NOTE: Refer to Genetic Testing for Hematologic Disorders (non-cancerous) for criteria for genetic testing to establish a diagnosis of a hemoglobinopathy.